 Before moving ahead, let’s define calisthenics in simple words.
 Calisthenics is a kind of physical activity where you use your own body as a resistance and your muscles generate force, basically working them out.
-The basic calisthenic exercises include our normal push-ups and pull-ups which we all are familiar with.
+The basic calisthenic exercises include our normal push-ups and squats which we all are familiar with.

 The Science Behind Building Muscle With Calisthenics

-The answer lies within calisthenic exercises itself.
+The answer lies within calisthenic exercises themselves.
 As you learn the basic exercises you move to difficult positions while targeting those same muscles.
 The number of exercises you can perform is huge but you cannot perform exercises that are beyond your level.
 Meaning, suppose you just started and you can do push-ups easily, doesn’t mean that you can do a front lever too.

 You can clearly see here, how a front lever puts your body in a difficult position and that is what calisthenics is meant to do, change your body position, and challenge you to grow stronger.